Kayli/logspub/linguistics/linguistics-discourse.md

 - in dante's hell, the worst sinners are the fradulent, those who misuse language to mislead and decieve, and those who use language not to render a concrete and useful reality but to frustrate the virtuous use of intellect [5]

+- certain taboos may become a catalyst of faster language fragmentation
+  - papua new guinea

 ## references